mehulagg/gitlab/doc/user/permissions.md

 as well as by guest users that create a confidential issue.
 To learn more, read through the documentation on [permissions and access to confidential issues](project/issues/confidential_issues.md#permissions-and-access-to-confidential-issues).

-## Group members permissions
+## Group member permissions

 NOTE:
 In GitLab 11.0, the Master role was renamed to Maintainer.

 Any user can remove themselves from a group, unless they are the last Owner of the group.

-The following table depicts the various user permission levels in a group.
+The following table lists group permissions available for each role:

 | Action                                                 | Guest | Reporter | Developer | Maintainer | Owner |
 |--------------------------------------------------------|-------|----------|-----------|------------|-------|